Christopher Simmons

 He has performed regularly at various Toronto venues such as; Home Smith Bar, Musideum, Gallery 345, The Pilot, Jazz Bistro, Array Music etc. On October 10th, 2017; the Centennial of pianist/composer Thelonious Monk's birth, his quartet performed a tribute by paying homage to Monk at the Jazz Bistro, Toronto.

-As a strong proponent in the power of healing through music; Christopher served as a board member and was on the artist roster with Music Can Heal; a non-profit organization bringing uplifting, live music to those in need.
-He has also volunteered his time with the University Health Network (UHN) performing solo piano at Toronto General Hospital for 'Music for the Heart & Soul'; as well as at the Princess Margaret Cancer Centre for 'Music in the Atrium'.
+As a strong proponent in the power of healing through live music performance; Christopher was on the board and artist roster with Music Can Heal; a non-profit organization bringing uplifting, live music to those in need.
+He has also volunteered his time with the University Health Network (UHN) performing solo piano for the ‘Music for the Heart & Soul’ concert series in the Desgasperis Conservatory at Toronto General Hospital.
 Additionally, he has performed at the Dotsa Bitove Wellness Academy; which offers guests art-based programs, that include but not limited to, visual arts, dance, yoga theatre arts and music.
 Christopher has also assisted Soul Drums in team building circles, which inspires teamwork, through the power of collective synchronized drumming.
+Christopher continues to perform live-stream solo piano concerts at the Princess Margaret Cancer Centre for the ‘Music in the Atrium’ concert series.

-In 2023 and beyond; I hope for a more compassionate and healthier planet for all that is living.
-May we always cherish music to a collective truth of universal understanding of healing, peace and joy.
-Rise in Love.
+“May we always cherish music to a collective truth of universal understanding of healing, peace and joy.
+Rise in Love.”